Sangam5756/SkillConnect-Backend/README.md

 * MongoDB

 ### **Machine Learning Engine**

+* Python Microservice
-* KNN (Similarity-based recommendations)
+* KNN
-* Apriori (Pattern mining)
+* Apriori Algorithm

 ---

 ## 📜 **Conclusion**

-The platform bridges the gap between users and independent service providers through intelligent, personalized service discovery.
-With scalable architecture and a hybrid ML model, it improves service accessibility and creates meaningful opportunities for skilled individuals.
+The project connects users with reliable service providers through intelligent, personalized recommendations.
+With a scalable architecture and hybrid ML model, it improves service discovery and expands opportunities for skilled workers.